Kaweees/dotfiles-old/README.md

 . dotfiles/
-├── .config -> ~/.config           - configuration files for various services ├── .local -> ~/.local             - local data files for various services │   └── bin                        - binaries used by the user │       └── scripts                - scripts available to the user at runtime └── README.md                      - you are here
+├── .config -> ~/.config           - configuration files for various services ├── .local -> ~/.local             - local data files for various services ├── .scripts -> ~/.scripts         - scripts available to the user at runtime └── README.md                      - you are here
 ```